Verified 01 January 2023 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

 - Concerning a building or premises for commercial, craft or industrial use

-- Registration of the lessee of the lease RCS: titleContent or RNE: titleContent
+- Registration of the lessee of the lease at the SCR: titleContent or at RNE: titleContent

-The status of commercial leases applies alsoconditions educational institutions, community services operating on a regular basis, public companies and Epic: titleContent and certain cooperative businesses.
+The status of commercial leases applies also under conditions educational institutions, municipal services operated by the board, public companies and Epic: titleContent and certain cooperative businesses.

-It is characterised by the obligation of the landlord to make available to the tenant a space for commercial use.
+It is characterized by the obligation for the owner to make available to the tenant a premises for commercial use.
 In return, the tenant pays rent.
-This is a commercial lease.
+It's a commercial lease.

 The professions cannot sign a commercial lease.
-Since their activity is not commercial, they have to sign a professional lease.
+Since their activity is not commercial, they must sign a business lease.

-The lease agreement must relate to a "building" or "premises" that is a building of a stable and permanent character.
-The tenant must have the assurance that he can remain in possession of the rented premises for the duration of the contract, without the owner (also called landlord) can move it at will.
+The lease contract must relate to a ‘building’ or ‘premises’ which is a building construction of a stable and permanent character.
+The tenant must have the assurance of being able to remain in possession of the leased premises throughout the duration of the contract, without the owner (also called lessor) can move it as desired.

-The conclusion ofa commercial lease is only possible if the local is commercial use, i.e. assigned to the pursuit of a commercial, craft or industrial activity:
+The conclusion ofa commercial lease is only possible if the room is at commercial use, i.e. used in the pursuit of a commercial, craft or industrial activity:

-- Activity commercial is defined by the performance of acts of trade as the purchase of goods for resale.
+- The activity commercial is defined by the performance of acts of commerce as the purchase of goods for resale.
 The sale of clothing, books or food products are commercial activities.

-- Activity handcraft is an independent professional activity in the production, processing, repair or provision of services.
-Hairdressers, chocolatiers or butchers are craft activities.
+- The activity handcrafted is an independent professional activity producing, processing, repairing or providing services.
+The trades of hairdresser, chocolate maker or butcher are craft activities.

-- Activity industrial is defined here as a raw material processing activity (e.g., wood, paper, electronics).
+- The activity industrial is defined here as a processing activity of raw materials (e.g. wood, paper, electronics).

-A living room can be rented to a shopkeeper if transformed into a commercial.
-To do this, you have to apply for a change of use authorisation from the town hall of the town where the local is located.
+A living space can be rented to a merchant provided it is converted into commercial premises.
+To do this, you must request an authorization for change of use from the municipality of the municipality of the place where the premises is located.

 Who shall I contact

-The status of commercial leases applies if a trade fund is operated at the premises.
-The fund must be owned by a merchant or company registered in RCS: titleContent or RNE: titleContent.
+The status of commercial leases applies if a goodwill is operating in the premises.
+The fund must be owned by a merchant or a company registered in SCR: titleContent or at RNE: titleContent.

-The trade fund shall be composed ofbody elements (equipment and tools, goods) and of intangible elements (clients, trade name, sign, leasing rights, patents and other industrial property rights).
+The goodwill consists of bothtangible items (equipment and tools, goods) and of intangible items (customer, trade name, brand, lease, patents and other industrial property rights).

-The existence of clientele the fundamental element is the trade fund.
-The clientele is made up of the people who come to buy goods from the merchant because of his skill, his know-how and the products or goods he sells.
+The existence of a clientele fund-specific is the fundamental element.
+The clientele is made up of people who come to the trader's premises because of his ability, his know-how and the products or goods he sells.

-However, the tenant can choose to exploit its trade fund by leasing.
-In this case, the lessee of the lease retains the right to renew the commercial lease and the tenant-manager does not benefit from it.
+However, the tenant may choose to operate his business in management leasing.
+In this case, the lessee of the lease retains the right to the renewal of the commercial lease and the lessee-manager does not benefit from it.

-The fund shall be operated from effectively, that is to say, in a real, regular way and in accordance with the purpose of the lease.
+The fund must be operated from effectively, that is to say, in a real, regular and consistent manner with the purpose of the lease.

-To benefit from right to renew commercial lease, the trade fund must have been effectively operated in the 3 years preceding the expiry of the lease or its extension.
+To benefit from the right to renewal of the commercial lease, the goodwill must have been effectively exploited during the 3 years preceding the date of expiry of the lease or of its extension.

-Tenant must be registered to RCS: titleContent or RNE: titleContent.
-However, this condition is necessary to obtain renewal of the lease at maturity.
+The tenant must be registered to SCR: titleContent or at RNE: titleContent.
+However, this condition is necessary to obtain the renewal of the lease at the end of the term.

-Registration in the Trade and businesses Register or the NIS must be made by all persons who exercise commercial activity.
+Registration in the Commercial and business Register or in the NNE shall be made by all persons exercising commercial activity.

-Registration in the trades and crafts sector is compulsory for natural persons or businesses who are engaged in a craft activity and who employ no more than 10 employees.
+Enrollment in the RNE, trades and crafts sector is compulsory for natural persons or businesses engaged in a craft activity and who do not employ more than 10 employees.

-If more than one tenant operates the trade fund, each tenant must be registered with the RCS or the RNE.
+If more than one tenant is operating the business, each tenant must be registered with the CHN or NCBR.

-There is no mandatory form for the conclusion of a commercial lease.
+There is no mandatory form for entering into a commercial lease.

 The verbal lease is possible.
-It is subject to the status of commercial leases and has a minimum term of 9 years.
+It falls under the status of commercial leases and has a minimum duration of 9 years.

-In practice, the commercial lease established in writing provide evidence of the existence of the contract and clearly define the obligations of each party.
+In practice, the commercial lease is established in writing provides evidence of the existence of the contract and makes it possible to clearly define the obligations of each of the parties.

-The written lease shall be established either on a medium paper or on a stand electronic.
+The written lease shall be made out either on a medium paper or on a support electronics.

-The commercial lease must be written by a notary (we are talking aboutauthentic act) in the following 2 cases:
+The commercial lease is necessarily written by a notary (we speak ofauthentic instrument) in the following 2 cases:

 - The lease term exceeds 12 years.

-- The lease is for a drinks outlet, i.e. a bar, a restaurant, a supermarket, a grocery store or a wine merchant.
+- The lease concerns a beverage outlet, that is to say a bar, a restaurant, a supermarket, a grocery store or a wine shop.

-When commercial lease, it must contain certain elements (this is called mandatory provisions of the statute of commercial leases).
+When the commercial lease is written, it must contain certain elements (this is what we call mandatory provisions of the commercial leases statute).

 These are the following:

-- Minimum duration of lease (9 years) and duration of renewed lease
+- Minimum lease term (9 years) and renewed lease term

-- Possibility of early resolution of lease by the tenant who has applied for his or her pension rights or for a disability pension
+- Possibility of early lease termination by the tenant who has applied for his pension rights or invalidity pension

-- Scheme desspecialisation to request a change of activity during the lease
+- Scheme of the de-specialization to request a change of business during the lease

-- Rent Review : either triennial or based on an indexing clause
+- Rent Review : either three-year or based on an indexation clause

-- Regulation on security deposit : the landlord must pay the tenant interest when the security deposit exceeds 3 or 6 months rents
+- Regulation on security deposit : the landlord must pay the tenant interest when the security deposit exceeds 3 or 6 months of rent

-- Terms and conditions for requesting renewal of the lease
+- Terms and conditions for granting leave and terminating the commercial lease

-- Assignment of Lease : the contract cannot provide for a clause prohibiting the tenant from ceding its lease.
+- Assignment of the lease : the contract cannot contain a clause prohibiting the tenant from assigning his lease.

-- Recovery and court settlement : the contract cannot provide that the lease is automatically terminated in case of collective proceedings
+- Recovery and judicial liquidation : the contract cannot provide that the lease is automatically terminated in the event of collective proceedings

 Freedom of the parties